Daglish, Western Australia: Local

 Daglish lies within the North Ward of the City of Subiaco local government area.
-Councillors for the North Ward are Rosemarie de Vries, whose term ends in 2025, and Russell Jones, whose term ends in 2027.
-The mayor of Subiaco is David McMullen, whose term expires in 2025.
+Councillors for the North Ward are Rosemarie de Vries, whose term ends in 2029, and Russell Jones, whose term ends in 2027.
+The mayor of Subiaco is David McMullen, whose term expires in 2029.

 State and federal

-For the Western Australian Legislative Assembly (lower house), Daglish is part of the electoral district of Nedlands, which is part of the North Metropolitan Region of the Western Australian Legislative Council (upper house).
-The current member for Nedlands is Katrina Stratton, of the Labor Party, the main centre-left party in Australia.
-Prior to the 2021 election, the Liberal Party, the main centre-right party, had held the seat every year since 1950.
+For the Western Australian Legislative Assembly (lower house), Daglish is part of the electoral district of Nedlands.
+The current member for Nedlands is Jonathan Huston, a former Liberal member who left the party to become an independent.
 Daglish is within the division of Curtin for the Australian House of Representatives.
 The member for Curtin is Kate Chaney, a teal independent.
 This was formerly a safe seat for the Liberal Party.
 The closest polling place to Daglish is at Jolimont Primary School.
 This polling place tends more towards away from the Liberal Party than the rest of the district of Nedlands and the division of Curtin, but it still leans more towards the Liberal Party than the rest of the state or country.